-Enhanced data on soil and exposed rock for the entire Australian continent are now openly available, with visualisations and detailed metadata coming soon.
+Enhanced data on soil and exposed rock for the entire Australian continent are now openly available, with visualisations coming soon.
 Using innovative techniques to ‘see-through’ vegetation and analyse the land’s surface like never before, the new Barest Earth data are set to enable improved soil, lithological, geochemical and environmental modelling at home and abroad.
 Products tailored specifically for state-scale analyses are also downloadable at multiple resolutions.

 Satellite remote sensing has been used extensively in mapping the nature and characteristics of the terrestrial land surface, including vegetation, rock, soil and landforms, across global to local-district scales.

 However, with the exception of hyper-arid regions, mapping rock and soil from space has, until now, been tricky because vegetation either hides the underlying surface or confuses the light signals used by the satellite’s sensors.

 Over the past year, TERN has been working with Geoscience Australia’s Exploring for the Future program, and we’re excited to announce the release of a much-improved time-series enhanced data product of soil and exposed rock that significantly reduces the influence of vegetation.

 The algorithm used to generate the barest earth data, operated on Digital Earth’s Australia’s (DEA) Landsat archive, was developed through a collaboration between Geoscience Australia and the Australian National University, which was published in the Nature Communications journal.

 Tailored data products at multiple resolutions

 The new TERN-enabled Barest Earth data products are produced using Landsat satellite imagery.
 23 ‘raster’ datasets at both 25 m and aggregated 90 m resolutions are available for the entire Australian continent and all the states and territories (complete with buffer zones around borders).